 The first manuscript focuses on what standard views have to say about Egyptian and Greek mythologies.
 It also opens the eyes of the reader to several historical backgrounds of these great heroes and gods.

 Furthermore, the book has what it takes to tantalize the imagination of the reader with several possibilities behind the legends and myths discusses in this book.
-The book is divided into three parts, which are:
+The book has three parts, which are:

-- Unraveling Myth, which looks at Egyptian mythology from an entirely new perspective
+- Unraveling Myth.
+It looks at Egyptian mythology from an entirely new perspective

-- Factual History, which covers pre-history period via classical antiquity
+- Factual History.
+It covers pre-history period via classical antiquity

-- Fantastic Images, which deals with ancient myths and legends originating from ancient Egypt as they are known today
+- Fantastic Images.
+Deals with ancient myths and legends originating from ancient Egypt.

 As the title of the book indicates, it focuses on Egyptian myths and several stories originating from this part of the world in ancient times.
 For one, it describes stories about resurrected mummies and the famous thousand-year-old curses.